SomeshGanesh94/MUSI-6106-Spring-2018/README.md

 * Run!

 Once you build the project, add a VST instrument to the host (preferably one with less number of parameters).
 You can then click the different buttons to
-* Generate the audio dataset for this VST instrument
+* Generate the audio dataset for this VST instrument (~10 mins)
-* Extract features for all these audio files
+* Extract features for all these audio files (~10 mins)
-* Train a regression model for the different parameters in the VST instrument
+* Train a regression model for the different parameters in the VST instrument (~3 mins)

+Please use a synth with number of parameters < 5 as the project is still under development and will take a long time to generate the dataset.
+The times mentioned above are based on testing on AUMidiSynth by Apple where number of parameters = 4.